hyundai-robotics/doc-hi6-operation/1-robot-system/2-basic-usage/4-screen-of-the-hi6-tp/3-Rbt-bar.md

       </td>
       <td style="text-align:left">
         <p>This is used to move to the next page of the function button bar.</p>
         <p>When there are more than 7 buttons in the current screen,   button will be activated, and every time this button is pressed, it will switch to the next button set.
-When you press <<b>SHIFT</b>> +   button, it will switch back in the reverse direction.
+When you press `[SHIFT]` +   button, it will switch back in the reverse direction.
       </td>
     </tr>
     </tr>